Legacy

 1970

-Jose Rene E. Mondejar Sr. establishes JE Mondejar Press in Tacloban City, becoming a pioneering printing press in Eastern Visayas and expanding regional publishing activities.
+Jose Rene E. Mondejar Sr. establishes JE Mondejar Press in Tacloban City, strengthening the family’s regional leadership in publishing and widening its influence in print culture, government materials, and public narratives.

 1970s

-Security services reportedly extend to major banks and infrastructure, including the San Juanico Bridge in Leyte.
+Security services reportedly extend to major banks and significant infrastructure, including the San Juanico Bridge in Leyte.

 1980